What is School Year Abroad (SYA)?

 While not all of these activities are available in all of our host cities, SYA students always have a number of choices for healthy engagement with the local culture.
-Learn more about what extracurricular activities are available abroad.

 Isn't it difficult to go away for such a long time?

 School Year Abroad is designed as a year-long program because experience has taught us that high school students learn and grow in two semesters far more than twice as much as they do in a single semester.
 Many students do not hit their stride in the second language until December, and most do not begin to achieve mastery until early spring.
 We therefore do not accept one-semester applications, with the exception of SYA China.

 It is normal to wonder about passing up familiar activities and hoped-for achievements at home.
 Once settled in China, France, Italy, or Spain, however, students cannot believe they ever hesitated to take the big step.
 Of course they give up certain things, but they enjoy new adventures and challenges in their place; and SYA students inevitably consider themselves winners in the exchange.